fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 Then, a non-parametric non-uniform intensity normalization (N3) corrects for intensity non-uniformities (output: $SUBJECTS_DIR/&lt;subject's name>/mri/**nu**.mgz).
 Next, talairach transformation is computed (from nu.mgz) using MNI305 atlas, and outputs the transformation into $SUBJECTS_DIR/&lt;subject's name>/mri/transforms/talairach.auto.xfm and **talairach**.xfm.

 Then, it performs an intensity normalization (intensity of all voxels are scaled) and gives the output \$SUBJECTS_DIR/&lt;subject's name>/mri/**T1**.mgz.
-This is the volume that is used by the interactive analysis tool of MNE, mne_analyze where the MRI Viewer is using the T1.mgz volume together with the Freesurfer tkmedit user interface.
+This is the volume that is used by the interactive analysis tool of MNE, mne_analyze where the MRI Viewer is using the T1.mgz volume together with the FreeSurfer tkmedit user interface.
 The tkmedit shows the MRI volume index and the Talairach coordinates.
 T1.mgz is also used as input for MNE for creating BEM meshes.

 Last, the mri_watershed program is running that finds the boundary between the brain and the skull (output: $SUBJECTS_DIR/&lt;subject's name>/mri/brainmask.auto.mgz and $SUBJECTS_DIR/&lt;subject's name>/mri/**brainmask**.mgz).